Kim Kardashian Vows To Give Away Sister Kourtney’s Unused KKW Beauty Products

-If you’re in Los Angeles and you happen to see Kim Kardashian giving away KKW beauty products out of her trunk, chances are she got it from her sister Kourtney’s closet.
+If you’re in Los Angeles and you happen to see Kim Kardashian giving away KKW beauty products out of her trunk, chances are she got them from sister Kourtney’s closet.
 Kim recently got on her Instagram stories to reveal that her older sibling has been keeping a stash of unused products from her beauty line in her home.

 “OK, you guys, so I am in Kourtney’s closet and I see all of this stuff,” Kim says, as reported by E!
-Online.“It’s my contour…press pack and she’s been having it by her window so it’s sun so long, it turned gray.
+Online.
+“It’s my contour…press pack and she’s been having it by her window so it’s sun so long, it turned gray.
 She also still has, she hasn’t opened, literally, any of my press boxes.”

 Kim later declared that she would take the products from Kourtney so that she could give them away to strangers.